datajango/dev-docker-seed/README.md

 * Emmet -- bow thy head to the awesome power of Emmet ---
 * Linting
 * Code completion
-* Preffered IDE is Visual Code Studio
+* Preferred IDE is Visual Code Studio
 * Choice of using any database on this list: MySQL / MariaDB / Postgres / SQLite / Microsoft SQL Server / Oracle, mongodb
 * Choice of using redis
 * Support ES6, ES7, ES8